 Revolut is the most recent to pick up an official European banking licence (via Lithuania).

 Finally, though it was some time ago now, be aware that in mid-2018, customers reported being locked out of their accounts, leaving some users stranded overseas without access to funds.

 What is a Monzo golden ticket?

-You get three golden tickets when you open an account.
-Golden tickets used to act as an insider program, you could give your golden tickets to friends who could jump the queue for setting up an account.
-Today, setting up an account is quick and easy, there are no queues so the benefits golden tickets are less relevant.
+In the past, you were given three golden tickets when you opened an account.
+Golden tickets used to act as an insider program, so you could give your golden tickets to friends who could jump the queue for setting up an account.
+Today, setting up an account is so quick and easy, there are no queues and therefore the benefits golden tickets are less relevant.

 In addition, there used to be a referral programme where you and a friend would get £5 each when you referred them using a Golden Ticket and they opened an account.
 Alas, however, this program was pulled in late 2019 as Monzo hit it’s customer growth targets.

 See your receipts with Monzo & Flux

 Thanks to a recent partnership with Flux, you can now see your full receipts in your Monzo app from selected retailers.
 But at the moment, there are only a few retailers using Flux so its usefulness is limited.